-Performance awards under the 2021 Plan are accounted for as liability-classified awards, as the obligations are typically a fixed monetary amount which is settled on a future date in a variable number of shares of the Company's common stock.
+Performance awards under the 2021 Plan are accounted for as liability-classified awards, as the obligations are typically a fixed monetary amount which is settled on a future date in a variable number of shares of the Company's Common Stock.
 The variable number of potentially settled shares is not limited.
 Performance awards are measured at their fair value based on management's estimates of potential outcomes of the performance.
-Outstanding performance awards correspond to 21,944 shares if they were settled on March 31, 2022.
+Successful completion of performance awards was determined to be not probable as of June 30, 2022, therefore no shares correspond to outstanding performance awards if they were settled on June 30, 2022.